sofwerx/weekly-activity-report/cybercity/jet/week6.md

 - Completed quad chart and submitted

-- Continued documenation on cyberville project
+- Continued documenation on Cyberville project

 - Compiled a list of lessons learned and project improvement recommendations from Cyberville